RTippin/messenger/README.md

 ],
 ```

+- Enable/disable the upload and download features.
+- Set upload max size limits, in kilobytes.
-- You may disable individual features, such as file uploads, within this section.
-You may also set a different default image to serve for a group thread, and the image used when another is not found.
+- Set a different default image to serve for a group thread, and the image used when another image is not found.

 ---